Xien-Thomas/timesheet-project/README.md

 ## USER MAILER

-To send an automated message once AO client is done (in rails): UserMailer.send
+To send an automated message once AO client is done (in rails): UserMailer.with(body: @body, vendor: vendor.id).send